-Applications for the Fine Teaching Development Award will be sought through a campus-wide e-mail announcement and the SUNY Cortland online publication, The Bulletin.
-The Director of the Faculty Development Committee will receive the application materials and the Faculty Development Committee will serve as the peer review body for this award.
+Applications for the Fine Teaching Development Award will be sought through a campus-wide email announcement.
+The Director of the Faculty Development Center will receive the application materials and the Faculty Development Committee will serve as the peer review body for this award.

-All application materials, with the requisite signatures, should be sent no later than March 15 to the Faculty Development Center, Memorial Library, Room B-303.
+All application materials, with the requisite signatures, must be sent no later than March 15 to the Faculty Development Center, Memorial Library, Room B-303.

 The committee will complete its deliberations in late March, and all candidates will be notified of the outcome immediately.
-The successful candidate is required to produce a one-page summary outlining the results of their project at the end of the award period.
+The successful candidate is required to produce a one-page summary outlining the results of the project at the end of the award period.

 Please submit all of the following information in this order: